symfony/symfony/UPGRADE-2.1.md

     substitute them by event listeners listening to the FormEvents::POST_BIND (or any other of the BIND events).
 In case you used the CallbackValidator class, you should now pass the callback directly to `addEventListener`.

+  * Core translation messages are changed.
+Dot is added at the end of each message.
+    Overwritten core translations should be fixed if any.
+More info [here](https://github.com/symfony/symfony/issues/3379).

 ### Session